rwb/c200/README.md

 ### Lesson 22 - Thursday 4/24/25

 * Reminder: the 3rd Assignment will be posted on this website below today's lesson later today.
-* We are currently in Chapter 9 and covering topic 43 (independence of 2 categorical variables).
+* We are currently in Chapter 9 and covering topic 43 (independence of 2 categorical variables); assigned reading pp. 195-201;
 * 43.12: we've considered the difference between joint probabilities calculated using the restricted and general multiplication rules; we need a way to check on whether the difference is statistically significant.
 The null hypothesis for these tests is generally based on the idea that the 2 variables are independent of each other.
 * 43.13: let's return to the example of 1000 people who flip a coin 2 times.
 The first coin flip (H or T) is a variable and the second coin flip (H or T) is a variable.
 Our goal is to test the null hypothesis that the 2 variables are independent.
 Here is the dataset (from 43.7 above).